Cutting-edge artists give Ichiro, Griffey rookie cards a futuristic rebirth

 You’d hardly expect Yang to be associated with, of all things, baseball cards.
 Yet his futuristic take on Ichiro’s 2001 Topps card was the kickoff of a unique project by Topps in which pop artists from such diverse fields as graffiti art, street art, tattoo art, jewelry and many other eclectic milieus put their 21st-century stamp on good, old-fashioned baseball cards.

 For Yang, 47, the project resonated from the start, despite the apparent disconnect from his normal world.
 For one thing, he has a strong affinity for Seattle, despite being born and raised in Southern California.
-He married a woman from here, started a non-profit that was headquartered in Sodo, purchased a downtown condo and has even been a Seahawks die-hard and season-ticket holder since 2012.
+He married a woman from here, started a nonprofit that was headquartered in Sodo, purchased a downtown condo and has even been a Seahawks die-hard and season-ticket holder since 2012.
 You want more Emerald City bonafides?
 One of Yang’s best friends is Apolo Ohno.

 For another thing, he was an avid baseball-card collector as a youngster.
 But most importantly, as a Korean-American and former athlete — the first Asian-American to play football and basketball at San Francisco State — Yang has always related to Ichiro and the challenges he faced as the first Japanese-born position player in MLB.